MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ## Task 1: Create a Virtual Machine to test the configuration

-In this section, you will create a test VM on the Manufacturing VNet to test if you can access resources inside another Azure virtual network from your ManufacturingVnet.
+In this section, you will create a test VM on the  VNet to test if you can access resources inside another Azure virtual network from your Vnet.

 ### Create ManufacturingVM